Class of 1949 H.S.

 Russel Fairbanks

 Class of 1949.
 Russel Fairbanks.
 Basketball.
 He graduated from BYH on May 26, 1949.
 Source: 1949 BYH Graduation Exercises Program.
 He is listed as graduating "absentee".
-His name is spelled "Russell" on the program. ~ ~ ~ ~ Russel Lee Fairbanks was born on May 22, 1929 in Barnwell, Alberta, Canada.
+His name is wrongly spelled "Russell" on the program.
+He was a member of the Canadian contingent to BYH. ~ ~ ~ ~ Russel Lee Fairbanks was born on May 22, 1929 in Barnwell, Alberta, Canada.
 His parents were Miles Morgan Fairbanks and Delma Peterson Fairbanks.
-Russell Lee Fairbanks died on November 4, 1991 in San Jose, California.
+Russel Lee Fairbanks died on November 4, 1991 in San Jose, California.

 1 2 3 Next Page